Skip to main content

 Developer Integration Guide

 This guide walks developers through the full technical onboarding and integration process with CRYMBO Oracle.
-From publishing keys to triggering identity exchange and decrypting payloads, this step-by-step walkthrough ensures seamless compliance integration.
+From publishing keys to triggering identity exchange and decrypting payloads, this walkthrough ensures seamless compliance integration.

 Step 1: Complete Entity Onboarding

-• Register via CRYMBO Connect portal
+• Register via the CRYMBO Connect portal

 • Submit KYB documentation